Thursday 1st June

 The London Ear

 Ghostwriter and critic Ben Thompson presents a DFS Algonquin Table for the post-thought era.
+This week’s show, the concluding part of Round Britain with Geoff Travesty, finds prophetic messaging in the collective subconscious of Telford.
 For further information visit @btfoshizzle on Twitter and find playlists at Ben Thompson's Facebook page.
 [Repeats Tuesday 4pm.]

 1:00pm - 2:00pm